RayanAlim/US_Census_Education_Data_Analysis/README.md

 ## Statement on LLM usage

-The overview of the Ratio Estimator Approach was written with the help of ChatGPT 3.5.
+The overview of the Ratio Estimator Approach was written with the help of ChatGPT.
 The entire chat history is available in LLM-Usage.txt.